-Each of Germany’s 16 states has the right to set up their own licencing and regulating framework for land-based gambling, including poker.
+Each of Germany’s 16 states has the right to set up their own licencing and regulating framework for land based gambling, including poker.
 As of now, only state-owned casinos can host games of chance legally.
-However, you can find legal poker tables in all 16 federal states.
+However, you can find legal poker rooms in all 16 federal states.

 Live Poker Venues in Germany

 Casino Schenefeld, located in Schleswig-Holstein, just outside of the city (and state) borders of Hamburg, hosts daily tournaments and cash games.
 They buy-ins are usually relatively low, ranging from €35 to €150.
 They did host the “Butter bei die Tische” (“Butter with the Tables” – a word play from the Northern term “Butter bei die Fische”, which means “Butter with the Fish”) series in May 2019, with a €550 Main Event and a €330 PLO event.
 The PokerStars events “EUREKA” also took place at this location.

 As for cash games, they only have No Limit Hold’em tables, usually at €2.5/€5 stakes.
 On “Cash Game Wednesdays”, however, they offer lower stakes for the casual players as well: €2/€2 with €100 minimum starting stacks.

 In the capital city, Berlin, the Spielbank has 3 different venues.
 One on Potsdamer Platz, one at the Television Tower, and one on Altstädter Ring.
 The cash game selection is almost the same in all three locations – it’s NLHE and PLO tables.
 The NLHE stakes range from €2/€2 to €10/€20, while PLO games are between €2/€2 and €20/€40.
 The only exception is in Ellipse Spandau (on Altstädter Ring) where you can find lower stakes, €1/€1 Hold’em cash tables.

 Spielbank Casinos have one tournament on their schedule per day.
 The smallest is a €34 event, while the largest is a €165 event.